 As both my Mother and I grew older and my weaknesses became ever more apparent, I started to see myself through her.
 Then one day I read:

 I had read this many times before, but this time I realized that what my Mother was doing for me was much more than just being an example.
-She was bringing me to My Father in Heaven and it was through my weaknesses that I would be humble.
+She was bringing me to my Father in Heaven and it was through my weaknesses that I would find Him.
 She showed me the way!
 I love you Mom.

 I think we find it easier to sell spiritual and moral achievement; salvation for the successfully well-behaved and pie in the sky for all the winners who think they can walk into the final judgment and flash their passing report cards.